idealo/imagededup/README.md

 - threshold parameter:
   * *min_similarity_threshold* for cnn method indicating the minimum amount of cosine similarity that should exist between the key image and a candidate image so that the candidate image can be considered as a duplicate for the key image.
+Should be a float between -1.0 and 1.0

   * *max_distance_threshold* for hashing methods indicating the maximum amount of hamming distance that can exist between the key image and a candidate image so that the candidate image can be considered as a duplicate for the key image.
+Should be an int between 0 and 64.

-**Considerations: find_duplicates**
+#####Considerations

 - The returned duplicates dictionary contains symmetric relationships i.e., if an image *i* is a duplicate of image *j*, then image *j* must also be a duplicate of image *i*.
 Let's say that the image directory only consists of images *i*